-Mr. McConville recently secured a defense verdict for the firm’s client in a traumatic brain injury case that was tried before a jury in the United States District Court for the District of Massachusetts.
-The plaintiff claimed that he was permanently disabled as a result of injuries he sustained in an altercation that occurred outside of a popular Boston restaurant in June 2008.
+Mr. McConville’s trial accomplishments include securing a defense verdict in a traumatic brain injury case that was tried before a jury in the United States District Court for the District of Massachusetts.
+In that case, the plaintiff claimed that he was permanently disabled as a result of injuries he sustained in an altercation that occurred outside of a popular Boston restaurant in June 2008.
 The plaintiff asserted claims for negligent security against the defendant restaurant, and conspiracy and negligence against three individual defendants, which included Cetrulo LLP’s client.
 After a 16-day trial, the jury returned a defense verdict, on all counts, in favor of Cetrulo LLP’s client, while awarding the plaintiff $4.5 million on his claims against the restaurant.

 Before entering private practice, Mr. McConville served as an officer and judge advocate in the United States Marine Corps.
-He was stationed at Camp Pendleton, California where he served as a prosecuting attorney and then as a criminal defense attorney.
-As a trial attorney, Mr. McConville engaged in extensive motions practice, trial preparation, and presentation of complex cases at contested jury and bench trials.
-He then served as an instructor at the Naval Justice School in Newport, Rhode Island, where he taught criminal law and trial advocacy.
+Mr. McConville was stationed at Camp Pendleton, California where he served as a prosecuting attorney and then as a criminal defense attorney.
+As a trial attorney in the Marines, Mr. McConville engaged in extensive motion practice, trial preparation, and contested jury and bench trials involving major complex crimes.
+He then went on to serve as an instructor at the Naval Justice School in Newport, Rhode Island, where he taught criminal law and trial advocacy.
 Mr. McConville also participated in training overseas as an instructor with the Defense Institute for International Legal Studies.

 Mr. McConville serves as an adjunct professor at Boston College where he teaches Family Law.

 - Instructor, Criminal Law and Trial Advocacy, Naval Justice School, Newport, Rhode Island

 - Instructor, Defense Institute for International Legal Studies